 When the power is restored, feel free to turn your AC unit back on – but use it responsibly.

 If your AC unit is old and inefficient, or if you just want to make less of an impact on your local power grid, it may be the perfect time to upgrade.
-Schedule an appointment with Mackey Mechanical to learn more – or to get a free estimate for installing a new unit!
+Schedule an appointment with Mackey Services to learn more – or to get a free estimate for installing a new unit!